-Alice Whiteley is founder of Yawn, the London-based pyjama brand that she ‘wants to feel like a hug.’
-For Alice, it’s the details that matter—the team hand-paints and draws all their prints in London and their sleepwear is made of a bespoke luxury cotton with a 284-thread count.
-Designed with meticulous attention to detail, you’ll find a collar button, deep pockets, generous hems and hidden messages, all wrapped up in a brand we guarantee will be high on your next gift list.
+Alice Whiteley is founder of Yawn, the London-based pyjama brand that she 'wants to feel like a hug.'
+For Alice, it's the details that matter—the team hand-paints and draws all their prints in London and their sleepwear is made of a bespoke luxury cotton with a 284-thread count.
+Designed with meticulous attention to detail, you'll find a collar button, deep pockets, generous hems and hidden messages, all wrapped up in a brand we guarantee will be top of your next gift list.

 We catch up with Alice to talk inspiration and all things travel, from gallivanting around New York to why Salzburg is her favourite European city break.

 Tell us about how and why you founded Yawn.

 I was an exhausted working mum.
 I was spending too much time on the road and away from my children as a management consultant and was finding it really tough.
 I dreamt of creating a colourful, characterful pyjama brand that focused on helping women to feel good and relax more, so I decided to put my energy and business experience into building a business that I could be proud of and that would enable me to prioritise time with my children.
 It’s been hard work but extremely satisfying.
 And most importantly for me, I am in control of my time.

 What has been one of your proudest moments for Yawn so far?